dsilver829/geotweet/README.md

 2. Develop mocks for 3rd-party services (i.e. tweetstream) so the specs have fewer dependencies.
 3. Improve the search feature to search all tweets (not just the ones on the map right now), and intelligently moves the map to the tweets.
 4. Investigate avenues for accelerating the stream of tweets (e.g. obtain elevated access and use the 'count' parameter on the Twitter API to backfill on the fly).
+5. Implement a background queueing system (the docs suggest Resque or Sidekiq) for handling insertions and deletions.